microsoft/wopi-validator-core/README.md

 option.
 Arguments to the validator itself can be passed in by separating them from the `dotnet run` arguments with a `--`.
 For example:

-`dotnet run --project ./src/WopiValidator/WopiValidator.csproj -- -t MyAccessToken -l 0 -w http://localhost:5000/wopi/files/1 -e OfficeOnline -s`
+`dotnet run --project ./src/WopiValidator/WopiValidator.csproj --framework netcoreapp2.0 -- -t MyAccessToken -l 0 -w http://localhost:5000/wopi/files/1 -e OfficeOnline -s`

 ### Option 3: self-contained package